Running Motivation – How To Keep Negative Thoughts At Bay And Keep Going

 Many may think it’s all a mistake, they would only embarrass themselves and will end up feeling stupid.
 ‘What’s the point in all this, I’ll never get anywhere…’.

-How to beat those first negative thoughts and remain motivated?
+How to beat those first negative thoughts and remain motivated about running?

 Think of your target, think what you want to change about yourself!
 Remind yourself of what can be achieved, think of yourself as somebody who can do it with heart and backbone.